tokenring-ai/docker/README.md

 - **Agent Integration**: Seamless integration with Token Ring's agent ecosystem and service architecture
 - **Shell Safety**: All operations use proper shell escaping and timeout management
 - **Sandbox Provider**: Integrates with the Token Ring sandbox system for container orchestration
+- **Comprehensive Toolset**: 18+ Docker tools for managing images, containers, networks, and more

 ## Installation